tobyprivett/snaplab.github.io/about.md

 permalink: /about/
 ---

-This is a blog about the Screen Builder application.
-It's early days.
-There's not a lot to say yet.
+This is a blog about building a startup.
+It's early days and there's lots to do.

 ### Contact me